webinarium/php-properties/README.md

 ## Tl;dr

-The library provides a trait to simulate automatic/custom properties as they are defined in C#.
+The library provides few helper traits:
+- to simulate automatic/custom properties as they are defined in C#,
+- to simulate object initialization on creation as it works in C#.

 ## Installation